-- (8) Notwithstanding any other section, libraries and archives shall be permitted to buy, import, or otherwise acquire copyright works that are legally available in any country. - (9) Notwithstanding subsection 6(d), a library or archive may lend copyright works incorporated in tangible media to a user, or to another library. - (10) Notwithstanding subsection 6(e), a library or archive may provide temporary access to copyright works in digital or other intangible media, to which it has lawful access, to a user, or to another library, for consumptive use. - (11) Libraries and archives may reproduce and make available, as appropriate, in any format for preservation, research or other legal use, any copyright work which has been retracted or withdrawn from public access, but which has previously been communicated to the public or made available to the public by the author or other rightsholder. - (12) A librarian or archivist acting within the scope of his or her duties, shall be protected from claims for damages, from criminal liability, and from copyright infringement, when the action is performed in good faith:

-- In the belief, and where there are reasonable grounds for believing, that the work is being used as permitted within the scope of an exception in this Act, or in a way that is not restricted by copyright; or

-- in the belief, and where there are reasonable grounds for believing, that the work, or material protected by related rights, is in the public domain or under an open content license.
+- or otherwise acquire copyright works that are legally available in any country. - Notwithstanding subsection 6(d), a library or archive may lend copyright works incorporated in tangible media to a user, or to another library. - 10.
+Notwithstanding subsection 6(e), a library or archive may provide temporary access to copyright works in digital or other intangible media, to which it has lawful access, to a user, or to another library, for consumptive use. - II.
+Libraries and archives may reproduce and make available, as appropriate, in any format for preservation, research or other legal use, any copyright work which has been retracted or withdrawn from public access, but which has previously been communicated to the public or made available to the public by the author or other rightsholder. - 12.
+A librarian or archivist acting within the scope of his or her duties, shall be protected from claims for damages, from criminal liability, and from copyright infringement, when the action is performed in good faith: - in the belief, and where there are reasonable grounds for believing, that the work is being used as permitted within the scope of an exception in this Act, or in a way that is not restricted by copyright; or - in the belief, and where there are reasonable grounds for believing, that the work, or material protected by related rights, is in the public domain or under an open content license.